wikichua/SAP/wiki/wiki.md

 1. Component Management with try it online
 1. Create page as your blog page
 1. Personal Access Token
-1. Report (BI?) - simple as fill the sql statements and save into table
+1. Report (NOT BI) - simple as fill the sql statements and save into table
 1. Prerun reporting and store in cache
 1. Prerun reporting "queue" or "sync" and store in cache
 1. Fast Excel